 Organizers are hoping that the Walk for the Hungry attracts 1,000 people.

 "The new location is in a way a breath of fresh air element to the event which is celebrating its 39th anniversary in the community.
 We have held the walk in the city of Ontario for the past several years with much success and support from the faith communities and businesses and it is with the blessing of these same partners that we were able to move the event," said Wytske Visser, Inland Valley Hope Partners executive director.

 Visser said the Claremont setting is beautiful and all the lovely fruit trees surrounding the Consortium's grounds is another way to promote the nonprofit's Gleaning Hope Program.
-The program involves having volunteers harvest produce from backyard growers, which is then given to the food pantries.

 Those pantries have seen the number of clients helped double in the past four years.